aeszyman/athletes-of-piety/syllabus.md

 | Outline | April 1 |
 | Research Paper | April 8 |

-The instructor will give students detailed feedback on each paper.
-Students will then have a week to revise and resubmit.
-If you need more time, please let the instructor know your timeline.
-The resubmission of revised papers is optional, but highly recommended.
+I will give you detailed feedback on each paper.
+You will then have the option of revising and resubmitting each paper.
 # Oral Presentation
 Students will give a fifteen-minute presentation in pairs.
 I will distribute a list of topics from which you can choose.
 # Final Portfolio